 It has happened before with YouTubers like Mr.Beast.

-While now he gets more than 1 million views per video, and can even surpass 10 million in some of them, just a couple years ago he couldn’t make it pass 10,000 views per video.
+While now he gets more than 1 million views per video, and can even surpass 10 million in some of them, just a couple of years ago he couldn’t make it past 10,000 views per video.

 And remember that all of these older videos are getting a lot more views now that he’s gone viral.